 Going to the Presbyterian Church of the U.S.A. was a different experience than what I was used to in church.
 The Calvary Presbyterian Church in Riverside California, actually opened up their building to feed the homeless and poor in their neighborhood.
 They had boy scouts, A.A. meetings, gave away clothing, and let homeless into the church service.
 I was not used to seeing this in churches in California.
 Calvary Presbyterian opened my eyes to the true purpose of church.
 It was at this time I was delving deeper into the Westminster Confession of Faith and the shorter and larger Catechism.
 It wasn’t till my pastor Dean Kokjer gave me a “Book of Confessions” that I started looking further into other confessions.

 The Orthodox Presbyterian Church split from the PCUSA in 1936 because of liberal theology and modernism.
 So needless to say, the OPC were not fans of the PCUSA.
 Me going to the PCUSA was anathema to the OPC church members; but, even though the PCUSA denomination has some serious issues, I still received more from them than the OPC.
 The problem with the OPC is that they never really supported the Westminster Standards.
 They always had some twisted catechism that was supposed to be easy for children to understand.
 They never really stuck to the Westminster Confession.
 Because I moved so much, I ended up at Westminster Presbyterian Church in Pasadena.
 They were nice; but, I moved to Virginia shortly after.
+I went to Providence Presbyterian (PCUSA) until 2015 until I left the PCUSA completely.

 Where I am at today

-Today I am at Providence Presbyterian (PCUSA).
+The proliferation of false destructive heresies throughout the entire church has made it impossible to find a church.
 I truly believe that, If I had the Westminster Confession of Faith, the shorter and larger catechism, the Apostles Creed, and all the other creeds in my life earlier, I would not have gone through the Church roller coaster that I went through in my life.
 It is crucial that people have Christian doctrine early in life.
 Otherwise, it’s like getting bad grades or dropping out of High school.
 When it comes time to go to college, you have to make up all the classes in order to transfer to the University you want to go to.
 There are so many Christians out there, to limit yourself to one narrow minded theological point of view is to cripple your Christian growth tremendously.

 That is why I am writing the Apostles-Creed.Org.
 Read the Church Fathers and what they said.
 Did they teach “Dispensationalism?”
 What about the Reformers, do you know what they taught or even if they existed?
 Modern theology has disconnected Christians from the very people who got us where we are now.
 If I could give anyone any advise, it would be to read all the confessions and listen to all Christian points of view.
 Don’t get stuck in your theological tradition.
 The answers to life’s problems are all found in the writings of the church.
 Read them.